Business Line of Credit Rates: The Essential Guide

 Loan Features

 The amount you receive for your line of credit also impacts your interest rate.
 The more you borrow, the greater the risk, so lenders typically charge a higher rate.
-In addition, longer repayment terms tend to have higher interest rates.
+Additionally, longer repayment terms often come with higher interest rates.

 Interest Rates in the Lending Marketplace

-Most lenders base their rates in part on what the average rates are across the industry.
+Most lenders base their rates, in part, on the average rates across the industry.
 In particular, Prime rates play a significant role.
 Most lenders will use the Prime rate plus their spread when setting an interest rate.

 What are the other costs of a Business Line of Credit?